Displacement within velocity effect in gravitational wave memory: Introduction

 \section{Introduction}

-The \emph{Memory Effect}, proposed to detect \GWs (GW), has two versions.
-The \emph{displacement effect} (DM) put forward by Zel'dovich and Polnarev in the context of flyby says that \emph{although the distance between free bodies will change, their relative velocity will become vanishingly small as the flyby concludes} \cite{ZelPol,BraTho,BraGri}.
-Theoretical confirmation could then be obtained by taking into account non-linear effects \cite{Sachs61,Sachs62,Christo,BlaDam}.
+The \emph{Memory Effect}, which may be a way to detect \GWs (GW), has two versions.
+The \emph{displacement effect} (DM) proposed by Zel'dovich and Polnarev \cite{ZelPol} for flyby suggests that particles initially at rest are hit by a burst of \GW\!, \emph{although the distance between free bodies will change, their relative velocity will become vanishingly small as the flyby concludes} \cite{ZelPol,BraTho,BraGri}.